jvns/classificator/README.md

 # classificator

 a tool for taking text responses and classifying them by hand.
-I just made it for myself but open sourcing it anyway.
+I just made it for myself and it has a lot of problems (very messy CSS, lots of UI issues) but open sourcing it anyway.

 It stores everything in a SQLite database.